 Reports of bullying among staff should be promptly reported to the Headteacher who will act or offer advice accordingly.

-Children and parents will be reminded that all reports of bullying will be listened to, investigated and, if necessary, acted on.
+Children and parents will be reminded that all reports of bullying will be listened to, investigated and, if necessary, acted on according to our policy.